 Just recently, the former auditor of the City of Miami won a whistleblower lawsuit, but that didn’t mean the legal drama was over.

 Instead, it just started a new round of legal wrangling after the auditor cooperated with an SEC investigation nearly a decade ago and arguably lost his job as a result.

-So is it true that “no good deed goes unpunished?”
+Is it true that “no good deed goes unpunished” for whistleblowers?